Customize Consent Preferences

 Keep Positive in New Year to Succeed at Diet Goals

-As 2019 begins, many of us are setting goals setting goals to improve our health – and that often means trying to lose weight.
+As 2025 begins, many of us are setting goals to improve our health.
 While these goals begin with good intentions, they often end in frustration.
 So this year, we decided to keep it simple.
-We asked our experts for ideas on one good resolution to set for 2019.
+We asked our experts for ideas on one good resolution to set for 2025.

 Keep it positive, they advised.

-Instead, she recommends focusing on a resolution that adds more to the diet – more water, more fresh fruits and vegetables.
+Instead, she recommends focusing on a resolution that adds more to your – more water, more fresh fruits and vegetables, more movement.
 “Putting a positive spin on a diet resolution takes out the deprivation factor that typically renders us unsuccessful with keeping our resolutions long term,” Gregg said.

 “Higher fiber intakes are associated with lower weights (BMI), limiting weight gain over time, and are helpful for weight loss,” she said.
 “Bonus benefits of higher fiber diets are lower blood pressure and decreased risk of cardiovascular disease, type 2 diabetes, some forms of cancer and kidney disease.
 They also can help to manage numerous chronic diseases.
 You can’t beat that!”